dureuill/sc/README.md

 }
 ```

-OK, what's the deal with `unsafe` and `mem::transmute`?
-Well, by casting the reference that is passed to `new()` to a pointer, we are effectively removing its lifetime (this is our goal, after all).
-So, to cast this raw pointer back to a reference with some lifetime (here, `'a`), we need to use `mem::transmute`, that tells the compiler "trust the programmer, you can convert to this type!".
+OK, what's the deal with `unsafe` and [`mem::transmute`](https://doc.rust-lang.org/std/mem/fn.transmute.html)?
+Well, by casting the reference that is passed to `Sc::new()` to a pointer, we are effectively removing its lifetime (this is our goal, after all).
+So, to cast this raw pointer back to a reference with some lifetime (here, `'a`), we must use `mem::transmute`, that tells the compiler "trust the programmer, you can convert to this type!".
 Since this allows to cast to any possible type, the compiler cannot check that the cast is memory safe, hence `mem::transmute` must appear in an `unsafe` block.

-So, OK, this will compile.
-But we used unsafe, so how unsafe is this?
+Well, this will compile.
+But we used unsafe, so we should wonder how unsafe this is.
 The answer is **very**.
 What we did is incredibly hazardous.
-Indeed, using `get()`, the user can produce any lifetime they want, as long as it doesn't outlive the `Sc` instance itself.
+Indeed, using `Sc::get()`, the user can produce any lifetime they want, as long as it doesn't outlive the `Sc` instance itself.
 For instance, this trivially wrong code compiles fine:

 ```rust
 let sc;